michellekhuang/6.864-Project/README.md

 Our training data consists of text from Wall Street Journal and our test data will be multiple choice fill in the blank questions with answers to measure accuracy.

+Link to download corpus: https://www.dropbox.com/s/ttne74p1jsjbzwe/LDC95T7.tgz?dl=0 Link to download word vectors: http://aadah.me/misc/vectors.txt

+Corpus folders should go under /dataset and vectors.txt should be in the root folder of the files

 ##Baselines

 We will use multiple baselines to compare our results, such as random answering and average SAT test scores.
 We will also compare it to previous similar classifiers.